The year the Democrats met the democratic socialists

 To many voters in the summer and early autumn of 2018, and even to a widening slice of baby boomers, platforms like Ms. Ocasio-Cortez’s sounded appealing.
 Big-name Democrats had already tacked left on certain issues, endorsing a federal jobs guarantee and Medicare for All.
 Grassroots organizers continue to push for redistributive measures.
-Voters’ expectations of Democratic leaders are changing.
+Activists’ expectations of Democratic leaders are changing.
 Regardless of who wins in November, what happens next for the social-justice movement in America?

 The Energizer Bunnies

 At 6 p.m. on a soupy Thursday evening, I converted my work clothes—a dark blue button-up and dark-wash jeans—into something better suited to late summer.
 I unbuttoned my button-up and wore it open, with a white T-shirt underneath; I cuffed my jeans; and I tied a very edgy bandanna around my head, to sop up the sweat.
 Then Sean and I took the train downtown, where hundreds of people had convened in the Battery for the “Rise” rally.